 Celiac disease (CD), also known as celiac sprue or gluten-sensitive enteropathy, is a genetically linked autoimmune disorder that can affect both children and adults.
-In people with CD, eating certain types of grain-based products sets off an immune response that causes measurable damage to the small intestine.
+In people with CD, eating certain types of grain-based products sets off an immune mediated response that causes measurable damage to the small intestine.
 This, in turn, interferes with the small intestine’s ability to absorb nutrients in food, leading to malnutrition and a variety of other complications.
 The offending amino acid sequences are collectively called “gluten” and are found in wheat, barley, rye, and to a lesser extent, oats* (WBRO).
-Related proteins are found in triticale, spelt, and kamut.
+Related proteins are found in triticale, spelt, and Kamut®.
 Refer to the grains and flours glossary for a more extensive classification of grains.

 In people with CD, eating certain types of protein fractions, collectively called gluten, set off an immune mediated response at the site of the epithelial cells.
 The condition is caused by an abnormal or dysregulated, cellular level immune activity can affect all organs.
+See Symptoms.

 Celiac Disease is an inherited disease.
 Celiac disease effects those with a genetic predisposition.

 - COMMON - Approximately 1 in 141 people haveceliac disease, however, an estimated 80% have yet to be diagnosed based upon the National Health and Nutrition Examination Survey (NHANES) study of the Center for Disease Control.
 A figure of 1 in 133 came from mainly from Celiac Support Association Chapter sponsored blood screenings in an unprecedented multi-center study of blood samples collected from 13,145 people from February 1996 to May of 2001.